jasonbayton/11ty/_src/blog/2025/12/the-dpc-allowlist.md

 Google Play Protect was introduced as the world’s most widely deployed mobile threat protection service.
 Its job is to find malware, identify potentially harmful applications (PHAs), and keep users safe from actual threats, but here Google is using Play Protect as the gatekeeper, and by folding the "Approved DPC" list into Play Protect’s enforcement engine, Google has turned a tool designed for protection into a weapon of enforcement of Google's will.

-There's obviously a distinction between GPP flagging on sensitive permissions, which is valid and I take no issue with, versus GPP running off an arbitrary list of package names someone within Google has put into a list.
+There's obviously a distinction between GPP flagging on sensitive permissions, which is valid and I take no issue with, versus GPP running off an arbitrary list of package names a team within Google has to maintain.
 The latter is mind-boggling to me.

 The weaponisation of a tool many in the ecosystem have applauded as a beacon of Android security means when a user or an IT admin attempts to enrol a device using a DPC that isn't on Google's allowlist, Play Protect intervenes.